coq/coq/CONTRIBUTING.md

 especially if the development processes are unclear, or the developer documentation should be improved.

+### Coq calls ###

+We try to gather every week for one hour through video-conference to discuss current and urgent matters.
+When longer discussions are needed, topics are left out for the next working group.
+See the [wiki][wiki-calls] for more information about Coq calls, as well as notes of past ones.

 ### Coq remote working groups ###

 We semi-regularly (up to every month) organize remote working groups,